algosup/2023-2024-project-4-sportshield-team-7/user_manual/user_manual.md

 3. Go around the ski and put the cable on the other side of the device.
 4. Make sure the device is securely attached to the ski.
 5. Use the application to lock the cable to the device.
+6. Try to pull on the cable to make sure it is securely attached to the device.

 ### Step 5: Tidy up the device

-1. Make sure the device is securely attached to the ski.
+1. Make sure the device is securely attached to the skis.
 2. Make sure the cable is not tangled.
 3. Make sure the device is not obstructed by any other objects.
 4. Use the application to unlock the cable from the device.